Multiscale network renormalization: scale-invariance without geometry: Network properties: empirical and expected values

 where

 is the overall number of \emph{realized} (`closed') triangles and

-is the number of ($\Lambda$-shaped) \emph{wedges}, i.e. \emph{potential} (both `open' and `closed') triangles (note that each realized triangle is counted three times by both $\Delta_l$ and $\Lambda_l$).
+is the number of ($\Lambda$-shaped) \emph{wedges}, i.e. \emph{potential} (both `open' and `closed') triangles (note that each realized triangle is counted three times by both $\Delta_\ell$ and $\Lambda_\ell$).

-It is important to stress that, of all the quantities defined in Eqs.~\eqref{eq:density}-\eqref{eq:cbar} for each $l$-node ($i_l=1,N_l$) and/or all levels ($l=0,17$), only the overall density ${D}_0$ of the $0$-graph is replicated by construction via the parameter choice $\delta=\tilde{\delta}$: indeed, having enforced $\langle\tilde{L}_0\rangle=\tilde{L}_0$ by equating Eqs.~\eqref{eq:L0exp} and~\eqref{eq:L0tilde} coincides with having required $\langle\tilde{D_0}\rangle=\tilde{D}_0$.
-For all the other properties, including $D_l$ for all $l>0$, the agreement (shown in the main text) between the model and the empirical network is highly nontrivial and hence remarkable.
+It is important to stress that, of all the quantities defined in Eqs.~\eqref{eq:density}-\eqref{eq:cbar} for each $\ell$-node ($i_\ell=1,N_\ell$) and/or all levels ($\ell=0,17$), only the overall density ${D}_0$ of the $0$-graph is replicated by construction via the parameter choice $\delta=\tilde{\delta}$: indeed, having enforced $\langle{L}_0\rangle=\tilde{L}_0$ by equating Eqs.~\eqref{eq:L0exp} and~\eqref{eq:L0tilde} coincides with having required $\langle{D_0}\rangle=\tilde{D}_0$.
+For all the other properties, including $D_\ell$ for all $\ell>0$, the agreement between the model and the empirical network is highly nontrivial and hence remarkable.